Donor Profile

 Multilateral Spending and Commitments

-Italy is a strong supporter of multilateralism, in particular health multilaterals.
+Italy is a strong supporter of multilateralism, particularly health multilaterals.
 In recent years, Italy has increased its contributions to health multilaterals such as Gavi and the Global Fund.

 Core contributions to multilateral organizations made up 48% of Italy’s ODA in 2022, above the DAC average of 32%.
-A large proportion is channeled to EU Institutions, which received close to US$2.5 billion of Italy’s ODA in 2022, amounting to 69% of the country’s total contributions to the multilateral system.
-Other recipients of Italy’s multilateral ODA in 2021 included the World Bank Group (US$437 million, or 12% of multilateral ODA), UN agencies (US$235 million, or 7%), and regional development banks (US$117 million, or 3%).
+A large proportion is channeled to EU Institutions, which received close to US$2.5 billion of Italy’s ODA in 2022, or 69% of the country’s total contributions to the multilateral system.
+Other recipients of Italy’s multilateral ODA in 2022 included the World Bank Group (US$437 million, or 12%), UN agencies (US$235 million, or 7%), and regional development banks (US$117 million, or 3%).

 Recent commitments to multilateral organizations are summarized below.